poetaster/moat/README.md

 # moat
 A fritzing project to build a semi modular pocket synth.
 An analog companion to Bastl instruments Kastle.
+Find Kastle source here: https://github.com/bastl-instruments/kastle

+Moat, unlike Kastle, is analog.
+It uses simple switching (pulse waves), a frequency divider and an XR 2206.
+And primitive filters.
+It sequences using the divider :)

 # This is not finished ;)